Awards Terms & Conditions

-The final winners for each category will be announced at our ceremony in London on Wednesday 2nd November, followed by social media posts and an announcement on our website on Thursday 3rd November.
+The final winners for each category will be announced at our ceremony in London at the end of November / start of December, followed by social media posts and an announcement on our website.

 The following prizes will be available:

 Winners will be notified by email.
 Winners must supply PayPal payment details so we can transfer the money to them.
 Payment transfers start around 30 days after the awards ceremony.
 If winners do not provide us with PayPal details by the end of January 2018, they may forfeit the opportunity to be paid.

 The prizes are not transferable.